rmdir Command in Linux (With Examples)

 Example 5: Skip Non-Empty Directories

-If you’re unsure whether a directory is empty and don’t want to see an error message, use the --ignore-fail-on-non-empty option:
+If you are unsure whether a directory is empty and want to skip it silently if not, use the --ignore-fail-on-non-empty option:

 rmdir --ignore-fail-on-non-empty dirName